CodeYourFuture/syllabus-archive/node-db/lesson5.md

 }
 ```

+> Group discussion: What problems might arise from entering the age as a `string` instead of an `integer`?

-Mongoose helps us add a Schema to provide **validation**, business logic and also provides an easier interface in general to interact with MongoDB.
+Mongoose is a library that provides an easier interface to interact with MongoDB.
+It also helps us implement a Schema to provide **validation** to our database, so that we can make sure the data we are entering matches our expectations.

 ## Exercise
-Let's use Mongoose for our project we've built so far.
+Let's use Mongoose for the project we've built so far.

 1. `npm install --save mongoose`
-2. First let's add a Schema for our Models
+2. Add a Schema for our Models
-    - Create a file Post.js under `/models/Post.js`
+    - Create a file, `Post.js` under `/models/Post.js`
-    - We add the Schema to this file.
+    - Define the Schema for a post document in this file.

 ```js
 const mongoose = require('mongoose');